 There are many different types of counselling to suit different people, below you will find a list of different types to help you decide if and what type of counselling would be useful for you.

 The Counsellor will see you on a one to one basis for each session which will normally last for 45-50 minutes.
 The number of sessions varies from student to student and can be anything from two to three sessions, extending up to support over a number of months if you are working with complex issues.
 Some students dip in and out of counselling over a number of years and use it as a safety net.
-In one to one counselling EMDR or hypnotherapy may be offered if appropriate.

 FAQS